Changes Implemented at Your Nursery Due to Covid-19

 Mead Open Farm Day Nursery has always encouraged children to learn through play, with daily supervised visits to the farm animals and plenty of fresh air.

 We appreciate that this is an anxious time, making the decision whether you would like your child should go back to Nursery or even start Nursery for the first time.

-We want to share with you the measures that we have been implementing at Mead Open Farm Day Nursery when it remained open for key workers (which follow the government guidance ‘Implementing Protective Measures in Education and Childcare Settings’).
+We want to share with you the measures that we have been implementing at Mead Open Farm Day Nursery which follow government guidance.

 These will remain in place when we reopen for all children to minimise the risk of infection for the safety of all our staff and children.